zonywhoop/aws-iot-device-sdk-arduino-yun/README.md

 ****

 <a name="example"></a>
-# Example
+## Example
 ### BasicPubSub
-This example demonstrates a simple MQTT publish/subscribe using AWS IoT service from Arduino Yún board.
+This example demonstrates a simple MQTT publish/subscribe using AWS IoT from Arduino Yún board.
 It first subscribes to a topic once and registers a callback to print out new messages to Serial monitor and then publishes to the topic in a loop.
 Whenever it receives a new message, it will be printed out to Serial monitor indicating the callback function has been called.

 * **Hardware Required**
 Arduino Yún